Friedrich Naumann: Life

 I am a Christian and hold "Love thy neighbor" as the first commandment, and I say that the Turks did the right thing when they beat the Armenians to death.
 There is no other way for the Turk to protect himself from the Armenian. ...
 The Armenian is the worst type in the world.
 He sells his wife, his still under-aged daughter, he steals from his brother.
 The whole of Constantinople is being morally poisoned by the Armenians.
 It is not the Turks who have attacked, but the Armenians. ...
 An orderly means of protecting oneself against the Armenians does not exist.
 The Turk is acting in self-defense.

 Historian Stefan Ihrig states that "Naumann had exposed a very broad audience to justifications for killing Armenians and had made Germany's ears deaf to the Armenian plight as well as anti- Armenianism 'morally' and politically more acceptable".
 But with regard to the Armenian genocide in 1915 Die Hilfe – still edited and led by Friedrich Naumann – wrote:

 Neither could the German-Turkish alliance be a legitimation "for a massacre of the Armenians to an extent which has not been seen in history as yet.
 There is no doubt that one must be allowed to deplore the Armenian people's adverse fate and to say openly that not all Armenians, most importantly not the entire Armenian people, are hostile to the Turkish – without being blamed as a traitor to our good cause!
 Also the German press has to discuss the Armenian question without prejudice!"

-Later in his life, Naumann worked for an approachment of German social democratic and liberal movements, but faced major opposition from conservatives.
+Later in his life, Naumann worked for a rapprochement of German social democratic and liberal movements, but faced major opposition from conservatives.
 Industrialists like Freiherr von Stumm called Naumann and his associates "Allies of the Socialists".
 Naumann wanted to preserve Christian values, which he hoped would improve the fraught relations between workers and corporate businessmen.
 The National-Social Association failed in the German elections of 1898 and 1903 and was then dissolved into the Freeminded Union.
 Naumann became a member of the Reichstag parliament upon the 1907 federal election.

 In 1907, he co-founded the Deutscher Werkbund association.
 On the eve of World War I, Naumann proved to be a monarchist, but his sympathy for the German emperor Wilhelm II had vanished since the well-known Daily Telegraph Affair of 1908.
 He espoused a kind of liberal imperialism, signing the 1914 Manifesto of the Ninety-Three, and still in 1918 backed the "Anti-Bolshevist League" of Eduard Stadtler.
-On the other side Naumann supported the Peace Resolution, with which the Reichstag offered peace negotiations without annexiations in 1917.
+On the other side Naumann supported the Peace Resolution, with which the Reichstag offered peace negotiations without annexations in 1917.

 In 1919, Friedrich Naumann was among the founders of the social liberal German Democratic Party (Deutsche Demokratische Partei, DDP) with Theodor Wolff and Hugo Preuss.
 As a member of the Weimar National Assembly, he became one of the "Fathers of the Constitution" of the Weimar Republic, and, shortly before his death, was elected as the first president of the Democratic Party.